codersMom/angular100-labs-2020-06-22/Ch05-Directives/3styling/README.md

+# Chapter 5 Directives: styling methods

+## Objectives

+- Use different methods to display data

+## Steps

-make it so that when an album is clicked it sends up an event to list - chages teh array for the album to toggle selected - form true to false.
+1. Make it so that when an album is clicked it sends up an event to list - and changes the array for the album to toggle a property selected - from true to false.

-data doesnt have sleected - so might need ot update teh data or write logic that if it is null or false to set to true, i cant think clearly, else make false
+1. Data doesn't have selected - so might need ot update the data.

+1. Write logic that if it is null or false to set to true,
-can use code form react albums proket to get styling